Older than the City itself

 As all merchants use modern digital scales for weighing, take a moment to look at the scale readings.
 Most of them have a display screen with “kč” after it, this is the total price of your purchase.
 Taking that moment to look at the scales can save you and the merchant a bit of time and frustration as far as language barriers are concerned.

 The market square is quite easy to locate in the centre as several roads lead into it.
-The market’s signature stalls with colourful umbrellas sheltering them and the large baroque Parnas fountain in the centre of the square will let you know that you’re in the right place.
+The market’s signature stalls with colourful umbrellas sheltering them and the large fountain in the centre will let you know that you’re in the right place.

 Follow this link for a map of the area around the market: